Mozambican Marine Conservation Project

 Diving with Whale Sharks

-Whale Shark Monitoring Diving in a global hotspot for the world’s largest fish, you’ll contribute to the research of whale sharks that visit the area.
+Whale Shark Monitoring Swimming in a global hotspot for the world’s largest fish, you’ll contribute to the research of whale sharks that visit the area.
 Over 850 individual whale sharks have been identified just off the coast of Barra & Tofo, and as a volunteer, you’ll help to photograph their ‘fingerprint’ markings, as well as any scarring, injuries or abrasions.
-You’ll also gather information such as sex, behaviour and characteristics of each whale shark, alongside population and GPS location.
-All data is uploaded to a database and analysed later with the help of the project researchers.
+You’ll also gather information such as the sex, behaviour, and characteristics of each whale shark, as well as the population and GPS location.
+All data from research dives and snorkel-based surveys is uploaded to a database and analysed later with the help of the project researchers.

 Diving with Manta Rays

-Manta Ray Monitoring Over 1000 manta rays have been identified in the Inhambane area over the past 10 years and are regularly spotted on research dives.
-As a volunteer, you’ll assess the health and behaviour of manta rays that visit the manta reef cleaning stations, as well as assessing the health of the reef itself.
-You may also have the opportunity to service acoustic listening stations that allow the team to track the tagged reef manta rays’ in the area and their movement patterns.
-Whilst manta rays are spotted year-round, they have a heavy presence in Barra & Tofo during January-June.
+Manta Ray Monitoring Over 1000 manta rays have been identified in the Inhambane area over the past 10 years and are regularly spotted on research dives and in feeding areas on snorkel-based surveys.
+As a volunteer, you'll assess the health and behaviour of manta rays that visit the manta reef cleaning stations and feeding areas, alongside assessing the reef's health.
+You may also have the opportunity to service acoustic listening stations that allow the team to track the tagged reef manta rays in the area and their movement patterns.
+While manta rays are spotted year-round, they have a heavy presence in Barra & Tofo from January to June.

 Camera Trap Coral Reef Surveys in Tofo Bay